WiseAmateur/Semantic-Web-Assignment-4/README.md

 * start your Stardog server with `stardog-admin server start --disable-security`,
 * run `python assignment4.py`.

-The tutorial is then running at <http://localhost:4000> .
+The application is then running at <http://localhost:4000> .